Graduate

 Can I be waived from submitting official test scores?

-In addition, TOEFL scores are required from all international applicants who have received degrees from institutions outside the United States.
+Applications to the Human Movement and Rehabilitation Sciences PhD program do not require GRE scores.
+However, TOEFL scores are required from all international applicants who have received degrees from institutions outside the United States.
 Guidelines for submitting a request to waive the TOEFL requirement are outlined in the Admissions section.

 Can I speak with faculty in the PhD program that share my interests?